robksawyer/hubot-poker/README.md

 a loose take on Texas Hold 'em where all of the players hands are visible, but the hole cards (digits) are hidden until the end.
 Checkout its [README](js/token-poker/README.md).

+## Contributors

+[chrismo](https://github.com/chrismo) - Genius behind the version available now.

+[robksawyer](https://github.com/robksawyer) - Created a hubot poker game that sucked and then later was informed of chrismo's.
+I then merged his version into my repo since I also had [hubot-poker](https://www.npmjs.com/package/hubot-poker) on <https://www.npmjs.com>.